leostera/blog.leostera.com/tucjs_a_hacker_community.md

 > A hacker is an artist, a tinkerer, a craftsman.
 > In the artistry of computer programming, a hacker creates programs that solve problems.

+### TL;DR
+I love how TucJS is making the development community flourish in Tucuman.
+There's a RubyTuc meetups starting in a few days and the idea of a PyTuc is starting to resonate.
+Also a UX event is on it's way, too!
+I'd like to see that as a monthly meetup thou.

 ## Motivation

 I started TucJS with the sole purpose of finding likeminded peers that would enjoy JavaScript programming as much as I do; whether it was running on a browser or in a server, didn't matter.
 And I did.
 I met amazing people with amazing ideas.
 I reconnected with long-lost acquaintances who were just bright people.